julianwayte/uptycs-state-manager/README.md

 ### Create your distributor package

-The `create_package.py` script will use information in the `agent_list.json` file to build zip files and a manifest.json file place them in a local s3-bucket folder and then upload them to an S3 bucket in your account.
+The `create_package.py` script will use information in the `uptycs-agent-mapping.json` file to build zip files and a manifest.json file place them in a local s3-bucket folder and then upload them to an S3 bucket in your account.
 More information about the python script [here](additional-documents/CREATE-PACKAGE.md)

-1. Navigate to the `ssm-distributor` folder and execute the `create_package.py` script.
+1. Navigate to the `ssm-distributor-sources` folder.
+Login to your AWS account from the AWS cli (not required if you are using CloudShell).

-    > Note: It is possible to create a custom distributor package, more information is provided [here](.
-    > /additional-documents/CUSTOM-PACKAGES.md).

-2. Run the create_package.py script
+2. Run the create-package.py script
     ```shell
         cd ssm-distributor-sources
-        python3 ./create_package.py -c <my-credentials-file> -b <my-bucket> -r <aws-region>
+        python3 ./create-package.py -c <my-credentials-file> -b <my-bucket> -r <aws-region>
     ```

     >Note: